abumahmud/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display all files not containing bin
+Displaying files starting with a letter